ZecHub/zechub/site/Zcash_Tech/FROST.md

 **[ROAST](https://eprint.iacr.org/2022/550.pdf) by Blockstream**

-An application specific improvement on FROST proposed for use on [Blockstream's Liquid Sidechain](https://blog.blockstream.com/roast-robust-asynchronous-schnorr-threshold-signatures/) for Bitcoin.
+An application specific improvement on FROST proposed for use on [Blockstream Liquid Sidechain](https://blog.blockstream.com/roast-robust-asynchronous-schnorr-threshold-signatures/) for Bitcoin.

 "ROAST is a simple wrapper around threshold signature schemes like FROST.
 It guarantees that a quorum of honest signers, e.g., the Liquid functionaries, can always obtain a valid signature even in the presence of disruptive signers when network connections have arbitrarily high latency."